-How to Help Haiti Earthquake Victims - KTVZ
+How to help Haiti earthquake victims - KTVZ

 By Mayra Cuevas, CNN

-A 7.2 magnitude earthquake hit Haiti Saturday morning, causing widespread destruction, according to the US Geological Survey.
+A 7.2 magnitude earthquake hit Haiti Saturday morning, causing widespread destruction and killing more than 1200 people.

 Humanitarian officials worry about how quickly aid can be deployed and how Haitians will be affected as the country is still grappling with the assassination in July of President Jovenel Moise.